OP 65.02: Effort Commitment and Certification

 b.
 Changes in Commitment Level

 • A 25 percent or greater reduction in the level of committed effort for the PI must be approved prior to the change and in writing by the sponsor.
-It is not sufficient simply to communicate the change to the sponsor.
+It is not sufficient to simply communicate the change to the sponsor.

-• An increase in effort greater than 25 percent for a PI should be reviewed to assess whether the scope of work for that project has changed and to assess possible impacts on the individual's ability to meet commitments to other sponsored projects.
+• An increase in effort greater than 25 percent for a PI should be reviewed to assess whether the scope of work for that project has changed and to assess possible impacts on the individuals ability to meet commitments to other sponsored projects.
 Any change in the scope of work must be approved prior to the change and in writing by the sponsor.

 6. Effort Training